brianom95/brianom95.github.io/_pages/nwt.md

 #### 38km | 80m Gain | Linear | 2 Days
 **Completed: 02 July 2023**

 Mairéad & I hiked this after a late start on a Friday evening.
 We found a nice campspot along the grand canal after 8km, then finished the rest the next day.
-It's exceptionally flat, through old Bord na Mona bogland with small train tracks and lakes.
+It's exceptionally flat, through old Bord na Móna bogland with small train tracks and lakes.
 A sculpture park was the highlight, but had some confusing rerouting.
-They need to provide better parking on the south end, but this was a lovely hike.
+They need to provide better parking on the north end, but this was a lovely hike.

 7.5/10